Louisiana Sports Betting

 2020

 Things did look up once again for the sports betting industry in the state and in March, Louisiana saw two bills trying to make betting legal in the state appear during the legislative session.
-One of them set out that in order for any such thing to actually happen, the state would have it up for a vote in each parish.
+One of them set out that for any such thing to happen, the state would have it up for a vote in each parish.

 During the November 2020 ballot, 55 out of 64 parishes voted in favor of sports betting in the state but only for retail locations, meaning that mobile sports betting is still a no-go for the state, albeit this could change as well.
 Mobile is an important source of revenue.